 Comparative fault is a common defense drivers use in pedestrian accident claims.
 Comparative fault asserts that the pedestrian caused or contributed to the accident, thus diminishing the driver’s liability.
 To maximize a compensatory award as a pedestrian, your attorney may have to combat a comparative negligence defense by proving the driver’s fault.
 Proving fault will be necessary if you wish to obtain compensation for your damages.
-A law firm could help you prove fault for a pedestrian accident through many potential means.
+A law firm could help you prove fault for an accident through many potential means.

 - Photographs of the scene of the accident